shalommmitz/localstack_cdk_python__template/README.md

 ## Overview

-This repository contains the instructions for setup, starting from a clean 20.04 Ubuntu, of a Python-based backend project.
+This repository contains the instructions for setup, starting from a clean 20.04 Ubuntu, of a Python-based back-end project.

 This template uses 3 AWS services: